antoniolofiego/CloudCertNotes/AWS-SSA/AWS Solutions Architect Associate.md

 - KMS keys are region-bound
 - To copy KMS-Encrypted data, make a snapshot and transfer the encrypted snapshot specifying a new KMS key
 - When attaching KMS Key policies to Snapshots, you need to specify authorization for cross-account access

-## KMS Key Policies
+- Key policies
     - Control access to KMS Keys like S3 bucket policies
     - If no key policy is specified, no one can access it
     - Default key policy gives full access to Root user
     - KMS Keys can be accessed if the Key Policy allows the user and the IAM Policy allows API calls

-## KMS Use Cases
+- Use cases
     - Sharing database passwords, third-party service credentials, SSL certificates' private key
     - Encrypting secrets to safely store them in code/environment variables

-# AWS Systems Manager (SSM) Parameter Store
+## AWS Systems Manager (SSM) Parameter Store

-## SSM Overview

 - Secure storage for configuration and secrets
 - Optional Encryption using KMS